MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

     ![Create HDD Tier](./media/add-storage/create-hdd-tier-1.png)

-3. Create new volume using the SSD tier and HDD tier
+3. Create a new volume using the SSD tier and HDD tier

     > [!NOTE]
     > Use the storage tier size slightly lower than the actual size as it may exceed the physical capacity of the pool.
-You can resize (extend) the tier later, by reviewing the details in [extend tiered volume](extend-tiered-volume.md).
+You can resize (extend) the tier later by reviewing the details in [extend tiered volume](extend-tiered-volume.md).

-    Run the following cmdlet to create new volume using SSD tier and HDD tier:
+    Run the following cmdlet to create a new volume using SSD tier and HDD tier:

     ```PowerShell
     New-Volume -StoragePoolFriendlyName DPMPool -FriendlyName DPMVol -FileSystem ReFS -StorageTierFriendlyNames SSDTier,HDDTier -StorageTierSizes 745GB,14TB